vitejs/vite/docs/config/build-options.md

 - If the [`build.minify`](#build-minify) option is `'terser'`, `'esnext'` will be forced down to `'es2021'`.
 - In other cases, it will perform no transpilation at all.

 The transform is performed with esbuild and the value should be a valid [esbuild target option](https://esbuild.github.io/api/#target).
-Custom targets can either be a ES version (e.g. `es2015`), a browser with version (e.g. `chrome58`), or an array of multiple target strings.
+Custom targets can either be an ES version (e.g. `es2015`), a browser with version (e.g. `chrome58`), or an array of multiple target strings.

 Note the build will fail if the code contains features that cannot be safely transpiled by esbuild.
 See [esbuild docs](https://esbuild.github.io/content-types/#javascript) for more details.